kubukoz/vivalidi/README.md

 Elegant, effect-agnostic validations for Scala DTOs

-**Warning: this library is as experimental as they come.
+**Warning: this library is as experimental as they come (it doesn't even have a logo yet).
 You're highly discouraged from using it in production**, although you might want to check it out in side projects or contribute to the upcoming planning for a more stable API.

 ## SBT dependency